Atrium (heart): Atrial septal defect

 In an adult, an atrial septal defect results in the flow of blood in the reverse direction – from the left atrium to the right – which reduces cardiac output, potentially causing cardiac failure, and in severe or untreated cases cardiac arrest and sudden death.

 Left atrial appendage thrombosis

 In patients with atrial fibrillation, mitral valve disease, and other conditions, blood clots have a tendency to form in the left atrial appendage.
 The clots may dislodge (forming emboli), which may lead to ischemic damage to the brain, kidneys, or other organs supplied by the systemic circulation.

-In those with uncontrollable atrial fibrillation, left atrial appendage excision may be performed at the time of any open heart surgery to prevent future clot formation within the appendage.
+In those with uncontrollable atrial fibrillation, left atrial appendage occlusion may be performed at the time of any open-heart surgery to prevent future clot formation within the appendage.

+Chiari network

+A chiari network; named after and described by Hans Chiari; is a malformation of the right ventricle.
+Formed due to malabsorption of the right sided sinus venosus valve, which normally forms the sinus venarum, this causes a web-like structure to appear.
+Outside of rare circumstances, this is usually non-clinically significant outside of potentially causing misdiagnosis as it resembles other cardiac deformities and can cause difficulty during certain cardiac surgeries.